openaq/openaq-quality-checks/README.md

   # ...
 ```

+This configuration is merged with the default configuration, overriding fields that exist and adding fields that do not exist.

 #### Read and output JSON

 Note: Commands below require [jq](https://stedolan.github.io/jq/), but jq is just for pretty printing json.
 If you don't have jq installed, remove the trailing `| jq .`